ChrisGora/ccc/README.md

 ## Lab :one: - Introduction to imperative programming in Go

 You will become familiar with Go's syntax and features.
+The lab focuses on those aspects of the language that are relevant and useful for the future labs.

 > This lab will assume that you already know at least one other Imperative or Object-oriented language.
 A basic understanding of pointers is also required.